alicolville/Weight-Tracker/readme.txt

 * Improvement: Various performance tweaks.
 All globals no longer dynamically loaded.
 * Improvement: Caching: Previously, user cache consisted of a large data object per user.
 This would be loaded on every cache lookup.
 Now, instead, the cache object has been replaced with a lookup table of cache keys relating to the user.
 If a sub key is found, the larger, relevant data object is fetched from catch.
 * Improvement: Caching: More database lookups are now cached.
+* Improvement: Caching: Cache time has been increased from 15 minutes to 24 hours.
 * Improvement: Caching: Shortcodes now have additional caching.
 * Improvement: JS libraries are included for charts when needed.
 * Improvement: Target weight added to user search results.